- Build year:2015

 There's almost a yacht for every budget when it comes to chartering.
 For US $120 a day - $840 a week - you can take a sailboat monohull out with five other adults.
 That is going to be cheaper than a week in a hotel for everyone.

-Catamarans cost a lot more - expect to pay anything from $500 to $2,000 a day depending on the season.
+Catamarans are slightly more expensive - you can expect to pay anything from $500 to $2,000 a day depending on the season.

-Motor boats taken on a bareboat basis can cost as little as $500 a day if they have sleeping acommodation - much less if they are day boats.
+Motor boats taken on a bareboat basis can cost as little as $500 a day if they have sleeping accommodation - much less if they are day boats.

 RIBs can cost as little as $50 for an afternoon.